I like to write about natural cures and natural ways of life. I also like to help people improve and enjoy their lives.

 Female mites can lay eggs as soon as they get under human skin and will continue to lay eggs more than once a day for about two months.
-The new mites hatch from the eggs in as little as 3-4 days.
+The new mites hatch from the eggs in as little as three to four days.
 The young mites settle around hair follicles.
 Within four days of development, the "newborns" are ready to mate.
 The females will look for males and then lay more eggs.

 Common Locations for Scabies Infestations on the Body